 Abide by the MiraCosta syllabus checklist.

-Ensure regular effective contact between instructor and students.
+Ensure regular effective contact between instructor and students

 Requirements include establishing expectations on the frequency and timeliness of such contact, including frequent, quality, instructor-initiated interaction, feedback, and managing unexpected instructor absences.

 Regarding the type of contact that will exist in all MiraCosta College course sections in which the instructional time is conducted in part or in whole through distance education, instructors will use a variety of means to initiate contact with students, such as, but not limited to, the following: